vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 to conserve time and move my schedule to earlier, and also because an alert meant I could not do strength exercises *immediately* after jogging.

+## 2026-06-17: skipped jogging and strength exercises

+On Wednesday 2026-06-17, I skipped jogging and strength exercises as I got delayed after attending to some work stuff.
+I did do hand gripper exercises as usual.